tankstudiostech/tankstudiosblog/src/render/posts/last-pass.html.md

 <h3>Is Password Security Important?</h3>
 <p>
-	I have never been hacked;  Therefore, I have always had a hard time caring enough about securing passwords.
+	I have never been hacked;  therefore, I have always had a hard time caring enough about securing passwords.
 I'll never get hacked!...**But, what if I did?
 What could happen?**  Well, my money could be transferred to a different bank or PayPal account.
 My Facebook account could be used to say horrible things to friends.
 My email could be used as a spambot.
 I could keep going.